pitops/react-custom-boilerplate/readme.md

 # Custom React Boilerplate

-This is a barebones starter for those who want to start developing quickly without getting distracted from tedious tasks.
+This is a "barebones" starter for those who want to start developing quickly without getting distracted from tedious tasks.

 ### Includes